Ge0rgeM/ToDoList-React-PHP/README.md

  - Run a local PHP server or move the folder into your XAMPP htdocs folder.
  - Open XAMPP-control and start Apache and MySQL server.
  - You **do not** need to create anything in the database, since the code can do it by itself.
- - Update *config.php* with your database credentials.
+ - Update *dbConnection.php* with your database credentials.
 (If your credentials are default you can leave it as it is).
  - In *php-backend/* directory start server by writing:
  ```bash
  cd ToDoList-React-PHP/php-backend